HomeAthletesPele Biography, World Cups, Age, Facts

 Pelé dominated both internationally and with Santos FC, accumulating numerous titles and accolades.
 His electrifying play and prolific scoring made him a sensation, with Santos leveraging his popularity through international tours.

-Pele Appointed Minister of Sports Brazil
+Appointed Minister of Sports in Brazil

-Pele was appointed as Minister of Sport in Brazil in 1995, serving until 1998 he emerged as a symbol of hope and inspiration, breaking barriers for black athletes and advocating for social causes.
+Pele was appointed as Minister of Sport in Brazil in 1995, serving until 1998.
+He emerged as a symbol of hope and inspiration, breaking barriers for black athletes and advocating for social causes.
 He used his platform to promote peace and unity, transcending sports.

-Pele Wives and Children
+Wives and Children

 Pele married three wives and had seven children.
-He officially acknowledged seven children, From his first marriage to Rosemary Cholbi, he had three children: two girls named Kely Cristina and Jennifer, and a boy named Edinho.
+He officially acknowledged seven children.
+From his first marriage to Rosemary Cholbi, he had three children: two girls named Kely Cristina and Jennifer, and a boy named Edinho.
 He also had a daughter named Flavia from an affair with journalist Lenita Kurtz in 1968, whom he officially recognized in 2002.
 After divorcing, Pelé’s “official” family moved to New York in 1975.
-Pelé’s three children stayed with their mother after the divorce.
+His three children stayed with their mother after the divorce.

-Pele Net Worth
+Net Worth

 Financially, Pelé’s superstar status led to lucrative opportunities, making him one of the highest-paid athletes of his time.
 Despite tempting offers from European clubs, he remained loyal to Brazil, supported by government intervention.
 He has an estimated net worth of about 100 million dollars.

-Pele Death
+Death

 Pele had health issues, including cancer, which he battled with before he died on December 29, 2022.
 He was buried at the Ecumenical Memorial Cemetery in Santos, Brazil.
 This is a tall mausoleum with 14 floors.
 It’s so tall that it holds the Guinness World Record for being the tallest cemetery in the world.

-Pele Fast Facts:
+Fast Facts:

 Real name: Edson Arantes do Nascimento, widely known as Pelé.